 Over his nine combined seasons as a defensive coordinator at Auburn (2008) and Pittsburgh (2000-07), Rhoads’ units ranked in the top 30 nationally in scoring defense six times and the top 12 for fewest yards three times.

 Rhoads has been a part of 10 bowl games and has mentored six defensive backs that have been selected in the NFL Draft, highlighted by seven-time Pro Bowl selection and 2009 AFC Defensive Player of the Year Darrelle Revis.
 Revis was the 14th overall pick by the New York Jets in 2007 after playing for coach Rhoads when he was the defensive coordinator at Pittsburgh.

-In 2016, Arkansas’ defensive backs unit forced 10 interceptions, returning four of those for touchdowns.
-The four interceptions returned for scores were the program’s most in one season since at least 1985, tying for fourth-most in the nation and second-most in the SEC.
+In 2016, Arkansas’ defensive backs unit forced seven interceptions, returning three of those for touchdowns.
 Three different Arkansas defensive backs recorded two interceptions apiece, including sophomore cornerback Ryan Pulley, who added 13 pass breakups to rank second in the SEC and tie for 12th nationally.
 In addition, senior cornerback Jared Collins tied for third in the SEC and 18th nationally with 12 pass breakups.
 Arkansas was one of just two schools in the conference with two players to rank in the top five of that category.

 In his seven seasons at Iowa State, Rhoads led the Cyclones to three bowl game appearances.
 He recorded four wins over ranked opponents, including three on the road – half of the school’s all-time road victories over ranked teams.